-Top Email Marketing KPIS for Insanely High ROI
+Top Email Marketing KPIs for High ROI

 There are almost 4.5 billion email users worldwide.
 This means that over half of the world’s population uses email to communicate, read the latest news, or do other similar activities.
-And with such a terrific number on the table, it is no wonder marketers choose to include emails in their marketing strategy.
+With such a terrific number on the table, it is no wonder marketers choose to include emails in their marketing strategy.

 As every process can constantly be improved, email marketing should not be left behind.
 To do that, marketers should always check some genuinely helpful email marketing KPIs.